 - Practice and Theory of Dramaturgy: production dramaturgy, new play development, dramatic and theatrical adaptation, edition and annotation of plays

 - Practice and Theory of Translation for Theatre

 - Practice and Theory of Theatre for Young Audiences

 - Practice and Theory of Cultural Mediation

-- Theory of Performance: practice and theory of theatre criticism, text based and devised performance, collective creation, postdramatic, intercultural and site-specific theatre
+- Theory of Performance: practice and theory of theatre criticism, text based and devised performance, collective creation, postdramatic, site-specific theatre

 - Theatre Archives